 As a result, the upkeep of data on a real-time (or spontaneous) basis became almost essential.
 Such a system of maintaining accounting records became convenient with computerised accounting.

 Information and Decisions

-An organisation may be a collection of interdependent decision-making units that exist to pursue organisational objectives.
-As a system, every organisation accepts inputs and transforms them into outputs.
-All organisational systems pursue certain objectives through a process of resource allocation, which is accomplished through the process of managerial decision-making.
-Information facilitates decisions regarding the allocation of resources and thereby assists an organisation in pursuit of its objectives.
+An organization may be a collection of interdependent decision-making units that exist to pursue organizational objectives.
+As a system, every organization accepts inputs and transforms them into outputs.
+All organizational systems pursue certain objectives through a process of resource allocation, which is accomplished through the process of managerial decision-making.
+Information facilitates decisions regarding the allocation of resources and thereby assists an organization in the pursuit of its objectives.

-Therefore, information is the most important organisational resource.
-Every medium-sized to large organisation features a well-established data system that’s meant to generate the information required for decision-making.
+Therefore, information is the most important organizational resource.
+Every medium-sized to large organization features a well-established data system that’s meant to generate the information required for decision-making.

-With the increasing use of information systems in organisations, Transaction Processing Systems (TPS) has started playing a vital role in supporting business operations.
-Every transaction processing system has three components: Input, Processing and Output.
-Since Information Technology (IT) follows the GIGO principle (Garbage in-Garbage out), input to the IT-based data system must be accurate, complete and authorised.
+With the increasing use of information systems in organizations, Transaction Processing Systems (TPS) have started playing a vital role in supporting business operations.
+Every transaction processing system has three components: Input, Processing, and Output.
+Since Information Technology (IT) follows the GIGO principle (Garbage in-Garbage out), input to the IT-based data system must be accurate, complete, and authorized.
 This is achieved by automating the input.
 A large number of devices are now available to automate the input process for a TPS.

 Transaction Processing System

 Transaction Processing Systems (TPS) are among the earliest computerized systems catering to the requirements of large business enterprises.
 The purpose of a typical TPS is to record, process, validate and store transactions that occur in the various functional areas of a business for subsequent retrieval and usage.
 A transaction could be internal or external.
 When a department requisitions material supplies from stores, an indoor transaction is claimed to have occurred.